EQUENOS/dislash.py/docs/quickstart.rst

 .. note::

-    :ref:`slash_client` should always be called in the main file, even if you're not making any slash commands.
+    :class:`InteractionClient` should always be called in the main file, even if you're not making any slash commands.
 This class modifies some **discord.py** methods so they work with buttons.